emash90/javascript-calculator/README.md

+# Calculator

-A simple windows 10 clone calculator with basic functionalities
+## A simple windows 10 clone calculator with basic functionalities

-Done using vanilla javascript
+## Done using vanilla javascript